13 Top-Rated Resorts in Minnesota

 Be sure to check the availability of resort packages in the quieter seasons, as well as during holidays such as Thanksgiving and Christmas.

 7. Ludlow's Island Resort, Cook

-One of a number of family-owned and operated resorts that rank highly in Minnesota, Ludlow's Island Resort in Cook offers guests a unique island getaway.
+One of a number of family-owned and operated 3-star resorts that rank highly in Minnesota, Ludlow's Island Resort in Cook offers guests a unique island getaway.
 Highlights include having your own well-appointed cabin or cottage to enjoy, each offering superb views over Lake Vermilion and plenty of room to spread out.